zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 * PUT /todos/todoid/{todoid} - updates a todo based on todoid.
 Can be done by any user.
 * DELETE /users/userid/{userid} - Deletes a user based off of their userid and deletes all their associated todos.
 Can only be done by an admin.

+Stretch goals

+Note: exception handling and logging are moved to Stretch goals due to time constraints.

 Add appropriate exception handling especially